SAP/sap-commerce-db-sync/docs/user/USER-GUIDE-DATA-MIGRATION.md

 * The connectivity to the source database from SAP Commerce Cloud happens via a secured channel, such as the self-serviced VPN that can be created in SAP Commerce Cloud Portal.
 It is obligatory, and the customer's responsibility, to secure the data transmission
 * Old type systems have been deleted in the source system
 * A check for duplicates has been performed and existing duplicates in the source database have been removed
-* The task engine has been disabled in all target nodes (cronjob.timertask.loadonstartup=false)
+* The task engine has been disabled in all target nodes (task.engine.loadonstartup=false)

 # Limitations